Jungle Cruise 2 Goes Into Development – Dwayne Johnson & Emily Blunt Plan To Return

 Jungle Cruise is based on the Disneyland attraction of the same name and tells the story of the adventures of heroes from the early 20th century who traveled across the Amazon in search of an ancient magical flower with healing properties.

-Read also: Weekly Steam: Aliens Fireteam Elite Record, High Ranked Psychonauts 2, And Cyberpunk 2077 Top Again…
+Read also: Weekly Steam: Aliens Fireteam Elite Record, Highest Rated Psychonauts 2 & Cyberpunk 2077 Top Again…